josh-works/boeing-fleet-market-share/README.md

 - [People & Power - On a wing and a prayer (youtube documentary)](https://www.youtube.com/watch?v=IaWdEtANi-0)
 - [Boeing 737 Next Generation (subject of documentary)](https://en.wikipedia.org/wiki/Boeing_737_Next_Generation)

-This will be a sinatra app that takes some data, serves it to a page running D3, and applies a tutorial's worth of effort to "doing something" with that data.
+This will be a Sinatra app that takes some data, serves it to a page running D3, and applies a tutorial's worth of effort to "doing something" with that data.
 I'm more-or-less "live-streaming" this process, so someone else can follow my steps.

 ## Scraping Data